-- c.
-No vehicle can be operated or anyone taxi or tow an aircraft without the intent of flight on the movement and safety areas unless- - (1) The driver is authorized to operate the class of vehicle by an appropriate state-licensing agency and/or by the driver's employer through a company training/certification program. - (2) The driver properly displays an approved, airport-issued ID card with the appropriate Authorized Driver designation (if applicable). - d.
+- d.
+No vehicle can be operated or anyone taxi or tow an aircraft without the intent of flight on the movement and safety areas unless- - (1) The driver is authorized to operate the class of vehicle by an appropriate state-licensing agency and/or by the driver's employer through a company training/certification program. - (2) The driver properly displays an approved, airport-issued ID card with the appropriate Authorized Driver designation (if applicable). - e.
 For taxiing or towing an aircraft, the owner/operator/employer needs to ensure the person is trained by the owner or aircraft operator to start, run, taxi, or tow that particular type of aircraft.
-When towing an aircraft with a "Towbarless tractor," to guard against if the tow bar breaks, there should be a trained person in the cockpit that can stop the aircraft. - e.
-Vehicles shall not be operated at a speed greater than is reasonable and prudent under prevailing conditions and/or in a manner that endangers person or property. - f.
-Vehicles shall not be operated at such a slow speed as to impede or block traffic, except as necessary for safety or in compliance with Legal Requirements (Section 1.3). - g.
+When towing an aircraft with a "Towbarless tractor," to guard against if the tow bar breaks, there should be a trained person in the cockpit that can stop the aircraft. - f.
+Vehicles shall not be operated at a speed greater than is reasonable and prudent under prevailing conditions and/or in a manner that endangers person or property. - g.
+Vehicles shall not be operated at such a slow speed as to impede or block traffic, except as necessary for safety or in compliance with Legal Requirements (Section 1.3). - h.
 Vehicles, except Emergency Vehicles or equipment responding to an emergency, shall not be operated in excess of the posted speed limits or in excess of any speed stipulated in these rules and regulations.
-In areas where signs, markers, or devices are not used or posted, the speed limit shall be: - (1) Airside (on the AOA): 20 miles per hour - (2) Landside (off the AOA): 30 miles per hour - (3) Within 50 feet of an aircraft: 10 miles per hour - h.
-Vehicle operators shall not, after receiving a visual or audible signal from a City employee or Law Enforcement Officer fail to stop the vehicle being operated, operate the vehicle in disregard of the signal, or interfere with or endanger person or property. - i.
-No vehicle may pass another ground vehicle in a designated vehicle roadway. - j.
-No vehicles should pass between an aircraft and passenger terminal or passenger lane when the aircraft is parked at a gate position except those vehicles servicing the aircraft.
-All other vehicles must drive to the rear of the aircraft and must pass no closer than fifty (50) feet.
+In areas where signs, markers, or devices are not used or posted, the speed limit shall be: - (1) Airside (on the AOA): 20 miles per hour - (2) Landside (off the AOA): 30 miles per hour - (3) Within 50 feet of an aircraft: 10 miles per hour - Vehicle operators shall not, after receiving a visual or audible signal from a City employee or Law Enforcement Officer fail to stop the vehicle being operated, operate the vehicle in disregard of the signal, or interfere with or endanger person or property. - j.
+No vehicle may pass another ground vehicle in a designated vehicle roadway.